zzdroide/borgmatic/Readme.md

     - Mount
     - Open a terminal at mount point and run:
         ```sh
-        tamborg extract --strip-components 1 ::<archive name> PART/
+        borgmatic extract --progress --strip-components=1 --archive=<archive name> --path=PART/
         ```
         This assumes backup uid matches restore uid.
-    - If you then realize that some important NTFS metadata is missing, you may try recovering it by converting the `.metadata.simg` to VHD with https://github.com/yirkha/ntfsclone2vhd/#metadata-only-images, and mounting it in Windows.
+    - If you then realize that some important NTFS metadata is missing, you may try recovering it by converting the `.metadata.nc.img` to VHD with https://github.com/yirkha/ntfsclone2vhd/#metadata-only-images, and mounting it in Windows.

-    > However, after restoring special files:
-    > - Hardlinks work fine
-    > - Relative symlinks work on Linux
-    > - Absolute symlinks and junctions are broken on Linux but could be restored:
+    - NTFS symlinks and junctions are not being correctly restored from Linux at this time.
+Workaround:
-    >   ```
-    >   /media/user/ntfs_test_restored $ ll
-    >   ...
-'Junction of folder' -> /mnt/borg_pata/ntfs_test/folder
-    >   ```
-    > - Symlinks and junctions are screwed on Windows.
-They are regular files, with some prefix and then text with the Linux's target path :(
-    >
-    > TODO(extract): same with ntfs3?
+      - Mount the archive
+      - Run `6-ntfs-symlinks.sh <folder_junctions|folder_symlinks> /mnt/borg/NTFS_PART /media/user/NTFS_PART`
+      - Reboot to Windows, and from there run X:\tamborgmatic_restore_symlinks.bat

 ## Setup

 0. Requirements:
-    - Debian / Linux Mint / Ubuntu 20.04+, installed on LVM
+    - Debian / Linux Mint / Ubuntu 20.04+, **installed on LVM**
     - Encrypted filesystems are currently unsupported
     - sudo [NOPASSWD](https://xkcd.com/1200/)